CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_advanced_enterprise_general.md

 Mocking is primarily used in unit testing.
 An object under test may have dependencies on other (complex) objects.
 To isolate the behavior of the object you want to replace the other objects by mocks that simulate the behavior of the real objects.
 This is useful if the real objects are impractical to incorporate into the unit test.
 In short, mocking is creating objects that simulate the behavior of real objects.

 #### What is a test case?
 What is an assertion?
 Give examples!
+An assertion is a boolean expression at a specific point in a program which will be true unless there is a bug in the program.
+A test assertion is defined as an expression, which encapsulates some testable logic specified about a target under test.
+Usually the logic for each test assertion is limited to one single aspect specified.
+An assertion allows testing the correctness of any assumptions that have been made in the program.
+If an assertion fails, the method call does not return and an error is reported.
+If a test contains multiple assertions, any that follow the one that failed will not be executed.
+For this reason, it's usually best to try for one assertion per test.

+Example:

+public int Add (int num1, int num2)
+{
+    return num1 + num2
+}

+int expected = 5
+Int actual = Add(2, 3)

+Assert.AreEqual(expected, actual);
 #### What is TDD?
 What are the benefits?
 TDD is an innovative software development approach where tests are written before writing the bare minimum of code required for the test to be fulfilled.
 The code will then be refactored, as often as necessary, in order to pass the test, with the process being repeated for each piece of functionality.
 With TDD, tests will be automated, saving a lot of time compared to manually testing functionality.
 Writing tests, followed by minimum code changes after each test run, will make sure there is good unit test coverage for the software which will again contribute to the overall quality of the product.
 Tests written ahead of time will also ensure good code quality.